Ellen010/FCC_simple_html_site_12/README.md

-Basic HTML page and CSS that includes:
+Basic HTML and CSS page that includes:

--transform,
+-absolute positioning,

 -width and height,